-While comprehensive data are elusive, a significant factor behind the shortage appears to reside in the strong desire of European banks over the 2003-07 period to invest in U.S. dollar assets.
-From a level around \$4 trillion in 2003, European banks' U.S. dollar assets had better than doubled by the first quarter of 2007.6 United States banks held far fewer assets denominated in European currencies, and so were less vulnerable to a seizure in foreign-currency liquidity than were European banks to corresponding problems obtaining dollar liquidity.
-To hedge their long positions in U.S. dollars, European banks drew short-term dollar funding from the interbank market and also borrowed nondollar currencies, swapping these funds into dollars on a short-term basis.
-U.S. money-market funds also entered the business of lending short-term dollars to European banks.7
+While comprehensive data are elusive, a significant factor behind the shortage appears to reside in the strong desire of European banks over the 2003-07 period to invest in dollar assets.
+From a level around US\$4 trillion in 2003, European banks' dollar assets had more than doubled by the first quarter of 2007.7 U.S. banks held far fewer assets denominated in European currencies, and so were less vulnerable to a seizure in foreign currency liquidity than were European banks to corresponding problems obtaining dollar liquidity.
+To hedge their long positions in dollars, European banks drew short-term dollar funding from the interbank market and also borrowed nondollar currencies, swapping these funds into dollars on a short-term basis.
+U.S. money market funds also entered the business of lending short-term dollars to European banks.8

 Much of the surge in European banks' acquisitions of dollar assets was motivated by the attractiveness of the AAA-rated tranches of securitized assets such as subprime mortgage pools.
 As is now well understood, the high credit ratings of these structured products had their basis in low expected loss, but ignored the significant systematic risk the products carried due to the likelihood that they would default in and only in states of the world where financial markets were deteriorating globally.
-For that reason, assets such as the AAA tranches of collateralized debt obligations offered relatively high returns; but even so, they may have been overpriced relative to the predictions of standard credit-risk models.8 Why?
-Part of the reason is that these assets carried an important collateral benefit.
-By adding them to their balance sheets, banks were able
+For that reason, assets such as the AAA tranches of collateralized debt obligations offered relatively high returns; but even so, they may have been overpriced relative to the predictions of standard credit-risk models.
+Why?
+Part of the reason is that these assets carried an

-6 See Baba, McCauley, and Ramaswamy (2009), p.
-66.
+^{7.} See Baba, McCauley, and Ramaswamy (2009, p.
+66).

-7 See McGuire and von Peter (2009).
+^{8.} See McGuire and von Peter (2009).

-8 Coval, Jurek, and Stafford (2007) evaluate market prices of structured products and argue investors placed excessive weight on the ratings agencies' assessments of their safety.
+^{9.} Coval, Jurek, and Stafford (2007) evaluate market prices of structured products and argue that investors placed excessive weight on the ratings agencies' assessments of their safety.

-to reduce the required regulatory capital ratio under the Basel II standards.
-In other words, European banks' desire for highly-rated, dollar-denominated structured products was driven not only by the search for yield - not adjusted for risk, of course - but also by regulatory arbitrage allowing greater leverage (Acharya and Schnabl 2009).
+important collateral benefit.
+By adding them to their balance sheets, banks were able to reduce the required regulatory capital ratio under the Basel II standards.
+In other words, European banks' desire for highly rated, dollar-denominated structured products was driven not only by the search for yield-not adjusted for risk, of course-but also by regulatory arbitrage allowing greater leverage (Acharya and Schnabl [2009]).
 Why did investors not pay more attention to the risks?
 One answer is the short-termism often induced by financial-sector compensation practices.
-A second is that it is precisely in "systemic" states of the world that the authorities are expected to intervene in force - as they indeed have - to support markets and large financial institutions.9
+A second is that it is precisely in "systemic" states of the world that the authorities are expected to intervene in force-as they indeed have-to support markets and large financial institutions.10

 As noted above, European banks funded purchases of U.S. assets through various forms of short-term dollar borrowing, making them highly vulnerable to any reduced availability of dollar liquidity.
 These factors helped fuel the pre-2008 surge in U.S. gross external asset flows illustrated in Figure 5.
 Dollar funding risk became a painful reality in August 2007, and the problems deepened after September 2008.
-Not only did interbank markets freeze; in addition, foreign exchange swap markets became illiquid, while U.S. money-market funds faced a run in the fall of 2008 and retracted their foreign dollar lending.10 A further exacerbating factor was central-bank withdrawals during 2007-08 of dollar reserves that had been placed in commercial
+Not only did interbank markets freeze; in addition, foreign exchange swap markets became illiquid, while U.S. money market funds faced a run in the fall of 2008 and retracted their foreign dollar lending."
+A further exacerbating factor was central bank withdrawals during 2007-08 of dollar reserves that had been placed in commercial banks.12 At the same time that banks faced funding illiquidity, they faced market illiquidity due to the difficulty of disposing of now-toxic assets.
+As McGuire and von Peter (2009, p.
+58) put it: